ronalddddd/proxy-cache/readme.md

 # Proxy Cache

-An express middleware compatible proxy cache with an extensible adapter interface.
-Comes with a TTL adapter and a MongoDB adapter.
+An express middleware compatible proxy cache with an extensible cache adapter interface.
+Comes with a TTL and MongoDB adapters.

 # Install